LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 # Conclusion

 The main contributions of our method:
-* Match DSM with tiling scheme for co-registration
+* Match DSM with tiling scheme for co-registration;
-* Use DSM for prediction to reduce ambiguity in precise matching
+* Use DSM for prediction to reduce ambiguity in precise matching.

 The advantages of our method:
-* Mitigate systematic errors induced by poorly estimated camera parameters
+* Mitigate systematic errors induced by poorly estimated camera parameters;
-* Robust to drastic scene changes
+* Robust to drastic scene changes.

 # Reference